QuarkChain/swc-doc-fork/guides/node-operators/run-a-super-world-computer-node.md

 3. Setup `op-node`:

-    > ⚠️ The `op-node` RPC should not be exposed publicly.
+    > ⚠️ The `op-node` admin RPC should not be exposed publicly.
 If left exposed, it could accidentally expose admin controls to the public internet.

     > Sync mode is set to `--syncmode=execution-layer` to enable snap sync.